 - Hear perspectives and needs of stakeholders and rightsholders in potential climate-receiving communities in the Great Lakes region

-- Participate in thought-provoking discussions that center environmental justice and affected communities in climate in-migration planning
+- Observe thought-provoking discussions that center environmental justice and affected communities in climate in-migration planning

-- Have conversations with experts, peers, and potential collaborators that help you consider how to integrate climate migration into decision making
+- Listen to conversations between experts, peers, and potential collaborators that will help you consider how to integrate climate migration into decision making

 Day 1 | Tuesday December 7th | 12:00-3:00p.m.
 ET